Bonebreaker: Powers and abilities

 Like the other members of the Reavers, Bonebreaker is a cyborg and has bionic implants that augment strength, stamina, and reflexes beyond the levels of a normal human.

 Bonebreaker's legs have been replaced with a motorized chassis that drives on tank treads.
 It is outfitted with anti-aircraft weapons, missile launchers, and machine guns.
 Bonebreaker's upper torso can be removed from the chassis.

 Other versions

 Ultimate Marvel

-A version of Bonebreaker appeared in Ultimate Marvel as one of the cyborg-hunting mutants on Krakoa.
-He has a cybernetic snake-like body.
-He is one of the only Reavers to actually be named after his 616-counterpart.
+Bonebreaker appears in the Ultimate Marvel comic Ultimate Spider-Man #91 as a mutant cyborg with a snake-like body who hunts other mutants.

 In other media

+Film

+Bonebreaker, spelled as Bone Breaker, appears in Logan played by Daniel Bernhardt.

 Television

-Bonebreaker and several other Reavers make an appearance in the 27th episode of the 1990s X-Men TV series.
+Bonebreaker appears in the X-Men: The Animated Series two-part episode "Out of the Past".